 Improving and preserving safe and healthy housing for all Seattle renters.

-We will require rental housing inspections beginning in 2015.
-Property owners may choose to use a private qualified rental housing inspector to meet the RRIO inspection requirement.
 You can become a private inspector for RRIO if you register, complete a training class, and have at least one of these certifications:

 The only way to register as a Private Inspector is to use our new online registration program.
 Please read the instructions listed below before you register.